Welcome to the Great Science-Fiction & Fantasy Works web site!

 Regrettably, I have not yet had an opportunity to write an essay on this author, but the "Other Resources" section below will lead you to some information about the "Notable Books" listed farther down this page.

-Eco being a darling of mainstream lit-crit, there is a plethora of resource material on him, but you can find an awful lot of what is utile at just two web sites.
-The first is Eco's "official" web site, Umberto Eco; but a probably even richer resource is the Eco site called Porta Ludovica (a sub-site of The Modern Word).
-Moreover they between them present quite a few links to further Eco resources: check the lists at Eco's Eco Links page, and Umberto Eco Pages & Links at Porto Ludovica.
-(But be aware that not a few of all those links are now dead, while others are of only marginal utility to any critical evaluation.)
+Eco being a darling of mainstream lit-crit, there is a plethora of resource material on him, but you can find an awful lot of what is utile at just a few web sites.
+First is his current web site, titled simply Umberto Eco.
+Also valuable is the now-lost (but archived) Porta Ludovica, a sub-site of The Modern Word site.
+The latter presents quite a few links to further Eco resources: see the Umberto Eco Pages & Links there (but be aware that not a few of all those links are now dead, while others are of only marginal utility to any critical evaluation.
+Of some use, too, is The Umberto Eco Wiki [archived copy].

-A few other focussed and useful Eco resources include--of course--the ever-useful Author's Calendar Umberto Eco page, and the article "A Resounding Eco" at Time; and eNotes has several quite useful pages related to Umberto Eco criticism.
+A few other focussed and useful Eco resources include—of course—the ever-useful Author’s Calendar Umberto Eco page, and the article “A Resounding Eco” at Time [archived copy].

-Here again, the heavy lifting has already been done--see Books and special issues of journals at Eco's site, and Eco Criticism: Books at Porto Ludovico.
+Here again, the heavy lifting has already been done—see Books; Edited books and books with other authors; and Writings on Umberto Eco at Eco’s site, and Eco Criticism: Books [archived copy] at Porto Ludovico.